nopunindented/nopunindented/README.md

 ### Ahoy there!
 I'm Umer Fiaz : D

 • I'm in my 4th year of software engineering at the University of Alberta

+• Incoming SWE Intern @Tesla on the Traffic Engineering team (distributed systems & infrastructure)

 • I've completed 5 internships at companies including Fidelity Investments & Dayforce (formerly Ceridian)